 Do You Need Glue for Your Laminate Flooring?

 Laminate floors are installed using what is called a “floating floor” system.
-This means that the boards are not anchored to the floor which they sit over.
+This means that the boards are not anchored to the floor on which they sit.
 Instead, they interlock together.
 Some types of laminate floors are considered “glueless floors.”
 This means that they do not require any glue at all to be joined together at the sides.